vyppN/i18n-sheet-json/README.md

 worksheet.init(config)
 // READ Google Sheet and create JSON locale files in your output directory worksheet.readSheet()

+// On the otherhands you can specific worksheet with worksheet.readSheet('TITLE_AS_STRING')
 ```

 # How to use